Terreii/hoodie-plugin-store-crypto/README.md

 ## v2 Update Notes

+### setPassword

+`setPassword` was split into `setup` and `unlock`.

+### Fail if not unlocked

+All reading and writing methods fail now if this plugin wasn't unlocked!

+### Checking the Password

 __*v1 didn't check if the entered password was correct!* This version does now!__
 It uses an encrypted random string in the `hoodiePluginCryptoStore/salt` doc.
 Saved in the `check`-field.
 With the same encryption as the other docs.
+It will be added/updated with `setup` and `changePassword`.

 ```JSON
 {